Overview#

 Open Standards#

-greynoiseRecords,greynoiseStatsqueries and thequeryGreynoisemutation, are exposed exclusively through the Argus GraphQL API, with strongly typed schemas enforcing organisation-scoped access control. - JSON (RFC 8259): the GreyNoise API returns IP context payloads as JSON, which the integration client parses directly; all persisted records and API responses are serialised in JSON throughout the pipeline.
+- JSON (RFC 8259): the GreyNoise API returns IP context payloads as JSON, which the integration client parses directly; all persisted records and integration responses are serialised in JSON throughout the pipeline.

 - STIX 2.1 (OASIS): enriched GreyNoise records are emitted as operational THREAT entities through the shared interoperability bridge, which serialises outbound intelligence to STIX 2.1 Indicator and Report SDOs for consumption by OpenCTI and other STIX-aware platforms.